 You can change this, by configuring an interface with the command ip ospf network point-to-point.
 In fact, I did this, on the ethernet port on the 192.168.45.0/30 network.
 And look what happens: it’s no longer a transit network – but confusingly, we now have TWO entries in the OSPF database!

 The first entry says that this is a point-to-point link.
-Finally it’s got something right.
 Take a look: this entry contains the IP on the interface on router 4, and also the router ID (or “link ID) of Router 5.
 Our router will be able to look in the LSA it receives from Router 5 to get the other end of the link, and put the pieces of the jigsaw together.
 Routers are smart.
 Unlike humans, who are all idiots.

 Then look underneath: we see the 192.168.45.0/30 network mentioned for a second time – but this time as a stub network.
 Why?

 Basically, the way that OSPF advertises point-to-point links is a bit convoluted, but it comes from a good place: historically, point-to-point links didn’t have to have IP addresses on them.
-So by default, they were advertised in the LSA as Type 1 links (point-to-point).
+So by default, they were advertised in the LSA as a Type 1 links (point-to-point).
+(Don’t be confused when I say Type 1 there: I’m talking about the first of the four link types we mentioned above.)
 If the link did happen to have an IP address on it, then this is additionally advertised as a Type 3 link (stub link).
 It’s fiddly, but it works!

 This information is in the RFC – but my god is it written badly.
 And that’s why I wanted to take some time to explain all of this.
 Because without all that background, understanding this concept is super tricky.
-But once you know what’s going on behind the scenes, it’s actually kind of easy!
+But once you know what’s going on behind the scenes, it’s not so bad.

 So, there you have it.
 Stub networks are a kind of network that OSPF uses to draw the network map; stub areas are a special kind of area where you can filter out IPs and replace them with a default route.

-I hope this post helped you to understand, and to get a little bit closer to your CCNA or CCNP.
-If you find my blog useful, I’d love you to share it with your friends and co-workers, whether via a Twitter/Facebook/LinkedIn post, or just emailing it to them directly.
-And please follow me on Twitter to find out when I make new posts, at @NetworkFunTimes.
+If you enjoyed this post and you want to find out when I write more, follow me on Twitter!
+And if you find my blog useful or entertaining, I’d love you to share it with your friends and co-workers, whether via a Twitter/Facebook/LinkedIn post, or just emailing it to them directly.
+Spread the world, and I’ll be inspired to write even more posts.